Union County Public Schools

 1. Home Schools: schools within fixed, contiguous attendance boundaries.
 Each student will be assigned to a home school based upon his/her domicile.

 a.
-District-wide Magnet Schools: contain specialized academic programs but do not have fixed attendance boundaries.
+District-wide Special Program Schools: contain specialized academic programs but do not have fixed attendance boundaries.
 Admission is governed by the district’s magnet procedures and students may apply to a magnet school through the transfer/lottery process.

 b.
-Neighborhood Magnet Schools: have a fixed home school attendance area and remaining seats are filled through the transfer/lottery process.
+Neighborhood Special Program Schools and Academies: have a fixed home school attendance area and remaining seats are filled through the transfer/lottery process.